load a specific gpu module (one that you plan to use)

 exit

-Using this virtual environment in ScienceApps
+Using a virtual environment in ScienceApps¶

-If you would like to use your TensorFlow or Torch with Jupyter and ScienceApps, see the documentation about installing the environment as an ipython kernel.
+If you would like to use a TensorFlow or PyTorch environment with Jupyter and ScienceApps, see the documentation about installing the environment as an ipython kernel.

-Preparing a job submission script
+Preparing a job submission script¶

-Single Node GPU Jobs
+Single Node GPU Jobs¶

 Once the virtual environment is created and packages installed, it can then be activated from within the job submission script.